turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 #### What attribute should you include in a link to open a new tab when the link is clicked?

-In order to open a link in a new tab, you use the target attribute inside your '<a>' tag so it would be target="(underscore)blank".
+In order to open a link in a new tab, you use the target attribute inside your '<a>' tag so it would be target="\_blank".
 This opens a link in either a new tab or a new window depending on what browser the user has.

 #### How do you link to a specific part of the same page?